 What is the best allergy medicine for kids?

 The best allergy medicine for kids depends on your child's age, symptoms and other health conditions.
 If your child is diagnosed with allergic rhinitis, treatment can include nasal sprays, such as cromolyn sodium or oral antihistamines, such as loratadine (Claritin), fexofenadine (Allegra) or cetirizine (Zyrtec) for mild or episodic symptoms.
 Zyrtec has been approved by the U.S. Food and Drug Administration (FDA) for children older than 6 months of age.
 Claritin and Allegra have been approved for use in children age 2 and older.
 Zyrtec, Allegra and Claritin are available in a liquid syrup formulation that is specially dosed for children.

 For children with severe allergy symptoms that are not relieved by oral medications, a steroidal nasal spray may be considered.
 Nasacort, Flonase and Nasonex have all been approved by the FDA for children over 2 years of age.
 The dose is typically one spray per nostril, once daily.
 Nosebleeds are a common side effect of these nasal sprays but are usually nothing to worry about.
-Coating the insides of your child's nostrils with a saline gel, like Ayr, may help prevent this side effect.
+If the problem continues, talk to your child’s healthcare provider about other options.

 If you are looking for an allergy medicine for a child of toddler age or older who is experiencing itchy eyes, consider topical allergy eye drops, such as olopatadine (Pataday), for kids age 3 and older, or ketotifen (Zaditor), for children age 2 and older.
 These are antihistamine medications that can relieve itchy eyes due to allergens for up 12 hours.